-To the Board of Directors of Round Lake Elementary School, Inc., a Charter School and Component Unit of the District School Board of Lake County, Florida
+To the Board of Directors of Mascotte Elementary School, Inc., a Charter School and Component Unit of the District School Board of Lake County, Florida

-We have audited the accompanying financial statements of the governmental activities, the major fund and the aggregate remaining fund information of Round Lake Elementary School, Inc. (the "School"), a charter school and component unit of the District School Board of Lake County, Florida, as of and for the year ended June 30, 2011, which collectively comprise the School's basic financial statements as listed in the table of contents.
+We have audited the accompanying financial statements of the governmental activities and each major fund of Mascotte Elementary School, Inc. (the "School"), a charter school and component unit of the District School Board of Lake County, Florida, as of and for the year ended June 30, 2011, which collectively comprise the School's basic financial statements as listed in the table of contents.
 These financial statements are the responsibility of the School's management.
 Our responsibility is to express opinions on these financial statements based on our audit.